markolson/storyboard/README.md

 # Storyboard

+![Seinfeld](http://i.imgur.com/lTRuC.jpg)

 Read the TV and Movies you don't have time to watch.
 Given a video file, it will generate a PDF (or soon, ePub and Mobi) containing every scene change and line of dialog.

-## Storyboard

-![Seinfeld](http://i.imgur.com/lTRuC.jpg)
+[I wrote a blog post](http://syntaxi.net/2013/01/20/storyboard) with a few more details about how Storyboard works.

 Storyboard is _very much_ a work in progress, though it works most of the time.
 Using it is simple: